lconnolley/Tol-Pal-model/README.md

 -fit_parameter.mat, stores the results of fitting

-**Import** folder contains all of the experimental data

-.MAT files:

-- *.mat, MATLAB data files with fluorescence data, the pixel size and the binning factor to use, as well as the produced results

-**Experimental** folder contains files to plot all of the experimental data in Import
+**Experimental** folder contains all of the experimental data and files to plot it

 Functions: